Author: Lisa McCallum, Divorce Specialist, Vlogger, Speaker, Author

 Do you know what you need?

 What do you desire?
 What do you want?
 Do you know what you deserve?
 Isn’t it time you asked for it?
-Isn’t it time you owed it to your spouse, your children and most importantly to yourself the answer to these questions?
+Isn’t it time you owed it to your partner, your children and most importantly to yourself the answer to these questions?

 It is time to see if you can salvage your marriage or not.
 It is time to seek your truth.